xdissent/angular-hint-directives/README.md

 ```

 #### Using ngRepeat Incorrectly
 ngRepeat has a lot of options (e.g. `track by` and `filter:`) and getting them in the right order can be hard.
 AngularHintDirective helps with this by suggesting the correct ordering for some of the more common uses of ngRepeat.
-In the example below, `track by` is infront of the pipe, `|`, when it actually belongs after the `filter:searchText`.
+In the example below, `track by` is infront of the pipe, `|`, when it actually belongs after `filter:searchText`.
 AngularHintDirective would notify you that the usage is incorrect and that you should instead try `item in items | filter:searchText track by item.id`.
 ```HTML
 <ul>
   <li ng-repeat="item in items track by item.id | filter:searchText">